Baltic Sea: Fauna and flora

 The fauna of the Baltic Sea is a mixture of marine and freshwater species.
 Among marine fishes are Atlantic cod, Atlantic herring, European hake, European plaice, European flounder, shorthorn sculpin and turbot, and examples of freshwater species include European perch, northern pike, whitefish and common roach.
 Freshwater species may occur at outflows of rivers or streams in all coastal sections of the Baltic Sea.
 Otherwise, marine species dominate in most sections of the Baltic, at least as far north as Gävle, where less than one-tenth are freshwater species.
 Further north the pattern is inverted.
 In the Bothnian Bay, roughly two-thirds of the species are freshwater.
 In the far north of this bay, saltwater species are almost entirely absent.
 For example, the common starfish and shore crab, two species that are very widespread along European coasts, are both unable to cope with the significantly lower salinity.
 Their range limit is west of Bornholm, meaning that they are absent from the vast majority of the Baltic Sea.
 Some marine species, like the Atlantic cod and European flounder, can survive at relatively low salinities but need higher salinities to breed, which therefore occurs in deeper parts of the Baltic Sea.
+The common blue mussel is the dominating animal species, and makes up more than 90% of the total animal biomass in the sea.

 There is a decrease in species richness from the Danish belts to the Gulf of Bothnia.
 The decreasing salinity along this path causes restrictions in both physiology and habitats.
 At more than 600 species of invertebrates, fish, aquatic mammals, aquatic birds and macrophytes, the Arkona Basin (roughly between southeast Zealand and Bornholm) is far richer than other more eastern and northern basins in the Baltic Sea, which all have less than 400 species from these groups, with the exception of the Gulf of Finland with more than 750 species.
 However, even the most diverse sections of the Baltic Sea have far fewer species than the almost-full saltwater Kattegat, which is home to more than 1600 species from these groups.
 The lack of tides has affected the marine species as compared with the Atlantic.

 Since the Baltic Sea is so young there are only two or three known endemic species: the brown alga Fucus radicans and the flounder Platichthys solemdali.
 Both appear to have evolved in the Baltic basin and were only recognized as species in 2005 and 2018 respectively, having formerly been confused with more widespread relatives.
 The tiny Copenhagen cockle (Parvicardium hauniense), a rare mussel, is sometimes considered endemic, but has now been recorded in the Mediterranean.
 However, some consider non-Baltic records to be misidentifications of juvenile lagoon cockles (Cerastoderma glaucum).
 Several widespread marine species have distinctive subpopulations in the Baltic Sea adapted to the low salinity, such as the Baltic Sea forms of the Atlantic herring and lumpsucker, which are smaller than the widespread forms in the North Atlantic.